-In the health and wellness community, calories are often the preferred measurement of how we gain or lose weight.
-The message for many years is that the only way we can lose weight is to either consume less energy (reduce our calories) or burn more energy (increase our calories out), but what if I told you that rather than worrying about counting calories or trying to out train your food choices, you could eat incredibly tasty food whilst moving in a way that doesn't put stress on your body at any age or fitness level.
+What if I told you that rather than worrying about counting calories or trying to out-train your food choices, you could eat incredibly tasty food whilst moving in a way that doesn't put stress on your body at any age or fitness level.

-Lets break it down so it is super simple.
+Let’s break it down so it’s super simple.

-It is the type of food, not the number of calories that we should be focusing on.
-To truly set ourselves up for enjoying our food whilst achieving long term sustainable health and happiness, we need to switch our thinking to become intuitive eaters and remove the stress around each mouthful.
+It’s the type of food, not the number of calories that we should be focusing on.
+To truly set ourselves up for enjoying our food whilst achieving long-term sustainable health and happiness, we need to switch our thinking to become intuitive eaters and remove the stress around each mouthful.

-Lets consider this, 100 calories of ice cream and 100 calories of cauliflower could not seriously be compared or considered nutritionally equal in anyway.
-Our weight and our ability to lose it long term and in a sustainable way is determined not just by the quantity in the form of a number measurement of energy, but the quality.
-If you can find the balance and proportion between your healthy fats, well sourced proteins and smart carbs, then you are setting yourself up for delicious long term success.
+100 calories of ice cream and 100 calories of cauliflower could not seriously be compared or considered nutritionally equal in anyway.
+Our weight and our ability to lose it long-term and in a sustainable way is determined not just by the quantity in the form of a number measurement of energy, but the quality.
+If you can find the balance and proportion between your healthy fats, well-sourced proteins and smart carbs, you are setting yourself up for delicious, long-term success.

 It comes down to balancing our macronutrients to manage our insulin response.